lightning/bolts/03-transactions.md

 		known[B].index = I
 		known[B].secret = secret

-Finally, if we are asked to derive secret at index `I`, we need to figure out which known secret we can derive it from.
-The simplest method is iterating over all the known secrets, and testing if we can derive from it:
+Finally, if an unknown secret at index `I` needs be derived, it must be discovered which known secret can be used to derive it.
+The simplest method is iterating over all the known secrets, and testing if each can be used to derive the unknown secret:

 	derive_old_secret(I):
 		for b in 0 to len(secrets):
 		    # Mask off the non-zero prefix of the index.
-		    MASK = ~((1 << b)-1)
+		    MASK = ~((1 << b) - 1)
 			if (I & MASK) == secrets[b].index:
 				return derive_secret(known, i, I)
-	    error We haven't received index I yet.
+	    error Index 'I' hasn't been received yet.

-This looks complicated, but remember that the index in entry `b` has `b` trailing zeros; the mask and compare is just seeing if the index at each bucket is a prefix of the index we want.
+This looks complicated, but remember that the index in entry `b` has `b` trailing 0s; the mask and compare simply checks if the index at each bucket is a prefix of the desired index.

 # Appendix A: Expected Weights